BSMediaGroup/StreamSuites/README.md

 StreamSuites is a modular, multi-platform livestream automation system.
 It is the single canonical runtime source for orchestrating streaming data-plane workers and control-plane automation across platforms such as Discord, YouTube, Twitch, Twitter/X, and Rumble.
+Tallies are now tracked as a first-class runtime concept alongside polls and clips, with schema-only scaffolding in place for future dashboard/public visibility.

 The project is built with a strong emphasis on:
 - deterministic behavior